 Go seal spotting on the east coast of the UK at Donna Nook Nature Reserve

-3. Go to St Davids
+3. Go to St David’s City

 Go visit its beautiful cathedral or simply wander around the city.
 It won’t take too long!
 If you’re driving, St Davids has a one-way system around the city so be ready to drive around twice if you miss your turning!

-If you like history then you could visit Pembroke Castle. £6 Adults, £5 children 3-15 and seniors 65+.
+If you like history then you could visit Pembroke Castle. £7 Adults, £7 children 3-15 and seniors 65+ (Buy from the gift shop).
 Opening times change through the year.
-Check here for opening times before your visit www.pembroke-castle.co.uk

-4. Visit the Blue Lagoon
+4. Visit Pembrokeshire’s Blue Lagoon

 In June, I visited Iceland’s famous Blue Lagoon, which was an amazing experience.
 But to be honest I was more impressed with Pembrokeshire Coast’s Blue Lagoon in Wales.

 The Blue Lagoon was a quarry where slate was transported by tram to the nearby harbour at Porthgain.
-It was formed when a channel connecting to the sea was blasted, allowing the sea water to flood in.
+It was formed when a channel connecting to the sea was blasted, allowing the seawater to flood in.

 I was also lucky enough to spot a couple of seals playing around in the water.
 And there was even one sunbathing on the beach.
 Ignoring all the people around him.